ahmadhassanch/editable_table/html/readme.txt

 Issues related to merge:
-Bug 1: If cells have been merged, next addRow doesn't span full table Bug 2: If cells have been merged, next column doesn't appear vertically, zigzag Bug 3: merge more than once.
-I assume set colspan = 2, need to do colspan+=1
+Bug 1: If cells have been merged, next addRow doesn't span full table Bug 2: If cells have been merged, next column doesn't appear vertically, zigzag

 LOW PRIORITY